leo0514/vpc-on-classic-network/using-vpn.md

 **Can you use VPN for VPC as a VPN Gateway for your IBM Cloud Infrastructure Classic?**

-No, in order to use VPN Gateway in your IBM Cloud Infrastructure Classic environment, you must use the [IPsec VPN] (https://cloud.ibm.com/catalog/infrastructure/ipsec-vpn).
+No, in order to use VPN Gateway in your IBM Cloud Infrastructure Classic environment, you must use the [IPsec VPN](https://cloud.ibm.com/catalog/infrastructure/ipsec-vpn).